Eyesight is one of your most – if not your most – cherished senses. If you have good eyesight, it’s hard to imagine life without it.

-High-energy blue light is also thought to contribute to CVS.
+High-energy light is also thought to contribute to CVS.

-When blue light strikes your eye, the effect is almost like that of ultraviolet light on your skin when it produces sunburn.
+When this type of light strikes your eye, the effect is almost like that of ultraviolet light on your skin when it produces sunburn.
 Exposure can lead to the production of free radicals – a process called photooxidation.
-Photooxidation from blue light exposure is the most common form of damage that can occur in your eye’s retina.
+Photooxidation from high-energy light exposure is the most common form of damage that can occur in your eye’s retina.

-Daily exposure to blue light and the photooxidation that results can cause small, undetectable damage to your retinal cells that accumulate and lead to age-related visual impairment.
+Daily exposure to this type of light and the photooxidation that results can cause small, undetectable damage to your retinal cells that accumulate and lead to age-related visual impairment.

-A recent study from the French Agency for Food, Environmental and Occupational Health & Safety (ANSES) confirmed that while short-term exposure to blue light has “phototoxic effects,” long-term exposure of blue light accelerates the aging of retinal tissues and is linked to the leading cause of vision loss in adults over 50.
+A recent study from the French Agency for Food, Environmental and Occupational Health & Safety (ANSES) confirmed that while short-term exposure to high-energy light has “phototoxic effects,” long-term exposure accelerates the aging of retinal tissues and is linked to the leading cause of vision loss in adults over 50.

-The Dark Side of Blue Light on Your Sleep and Metabolism
+The Dark Side of Light From Digital Screens and Fluorescent Lights – How it Impacts Your Sleep and Metabolism

 For our eyes to detect light, they use three types of photoreceptors.
 Two of them, rods and cones, create most of our vision.
 The third type of photoreceptors are called intrinsically photoreceptive retinal ganglion cells, or ipRGCs.

-These ipRGCs are highly photosensitive, especially to blue light, and directly communicate with your brain’s circadian clock that controls your sleep and wake cycles.
+These ipRGCs are highly photosensitive, especially to the high-energy light we’re talking about.
+They directly communicate with your brain’s circadian clock that controls your sleep and wake cycles.

 Before the invention of light bulbs, your circadian rhythm was in close sync with the sun.
 Today, that’s hardly the case.
 It’s now well-documented that artificial light and digital screens disturb natural body rhythms that influence your physical, mental and behavioral well-being.